 There are a few things you need to look for with the products.

 First and foremost, is there a REAL demand for the products?
 Are people in the marketplace already using the product or a similar product?
 Are they accustomed to buying it?
 If there’s a very small demand for your product, or a very small amount of potential customers, that’s going to make life very difficult for you.
 You want something that has mass market demand that most people will use.

 You want a commodity product, not a luxury product.
 If you promote a luxury product, people won’t keep reordering every month (highly unlikely anyway).

 Next, the product has to be priced right.
-Let’s face it, we are in a crappy economy, and most people cannot afford to spend a $100 for a weight loss shake or $90 for a multivitamin, or $80 for some magical juice from a third-world country.
+Let’s be honest.
+Most people cannot afford to spend a $100 for a weight loss shake or $90 for a multivitamin, or $80 for some magical juice from a third-world country.
 People are on a BUDGET.
 You have to have a product at a good price point that MOST people can afford.
 What I’d look for is a company with prices middle class Americans can afford.

 # 2: The Company’s Track Record

 The next thing that I look for is the track record of the company.
 How long have they been in business?
 Is the company a start-up company or an established company?

 I personally avoid ground floor opportunities, but I also don’t want to join a company that is saturated and everyone knows about.
 From my own experience, I believe it’s best to join a company that is at least two to three years old, and has worked out most of the kinks.